 Progress Reporting: Set up regular communication channels for updating stakeholders on audit progress and preliminary findings.

-As outlined in our GDPR principles guide, comprehensive audits must assess adherence to all seven fundamental GDPR principles throughout organizational operations.
+As outlined in our GDPR principles guide and the broader overview of the seven foundational principles of GDPR compliance, comprehensive audits must assess adherence to all seven fundamental GDPR principles throughout organizational operations.

 GDPR Audit Methodology and Process